Never in the history of time have people been more confused about nutrition and food.

 This may come as a surprise, but “common sense rules” is really your best approach.

-- Fall in Love With Cooking: No, you don’t need to transform yourself into a gourmet chef, but cooking most of your own meals will help you to easily avoid many of the processed ingredients in already prepared and packaged foods.
+2. Fall in love with cooking: No, you don’t need to transform yourself into a gourmet chef, but cooking most of your own meals will help you to easily avoid many of the processed ingredients in already prepared and packaged foods.
 Need a little help in the kitchen?
 Check out our Beyond Diet cooking class series.

-- Season Your Life With Salt: Use salt to taste, but never the white kind.
+3. Season your life with salt: Use salt to taste, but never the processed, refined white kind you find in most salt shakers.
 As a general rule I tell people to make sure the salt they buy has a “color” preferably pink or gray which usually means it has not gone through much processing at all.

-- Make Water Your Number One Beverage: If you’re drinking more sodas in a day than you’re drinking glasses of water, that will be detrimental to your health quickly.
+4. Make water your number one beverage: If you’re drinking more sodas in a day than you’re drinking glasses of water, that will be detrimental to your health quickly.
 If you’re consuming more cups of coffee than water, you will find yourself quickly dehydrated and jittery.
 If you’re drinking more alcoholic beverages in one day than water, well, that will leave you with a long list of problems…longer than this one article can cover.

-- Lead to Health: Do not consider food “good” or “bad” but instead think of it on a spectrum from “leading to health” or “leading away from health.”
+5. Lead to health: Do not consider food “good” or “bad” but instead think of it on a spectrum from “leading to health” or “leading away from health.”
 This means you can even indulge in those foods that are leading away from health every once in a while, as long as the ones leading you to health greatly outweigh those occasional seemingly bad choices.

 Over the years I have seen more than 800,000 people transform their life with the Beyond Diet lifestyle.
 They're not confined to one type of food or sent to the gym 5 times a week.
 They're given guidelines, meal plans, shopping lists, and all the information they need to know in order to make the right, healthy decisions themselves.
 Use the guidelines above to ensure YOU make the best decisions for your health and weight loss goals.